dakotaw/heatmap_spoofer/README.md

 2. Clone the repo on the server that will be running the script.
 3. Run `sh ./setup.sh [github email]` on same server.
 4. Profit

+Security concerns (ssh keys, access controls, etc) are up to you.